Slaatten/Pythonkurs/Notater/dataStructures.md

 The filter function is where we want to pick at the elements in a list based on a condition.
 It returns a filter object which needs to be converted to a list object.
 Same syntax only you switch "map" with "filter.
 Alternative: [item for item in items if item[1] >= 10]

+The Zip function takes in one or more iterable.
+Can cast it with list().

+0, "", [] is considired Falsy values.
+Stacks = LIFO.
+Typically undo-functions.

+from collections import deque.
+Queues = FIFO. queue = deque([]).
+Messagesystems.

+Tuples = ReadOnlyLists.
+Can not be changed.
+Cordinates. syntax (). tuple() is a function

+from array import array. numbers = array("i", [1, 2, 3]).
+Just use if you deal with a large number og numbers.

+numbers = [1, 1, 2, 3]. uniqes = set(numbers).
+The set functions removes duplicates.
+A union of sets syntax is used by the pipe |.
+This includes the uniques from both sets. the syntax & prints the values that is in both.
+The syntax - shows what is in the first set and not the second.
+The syntax ^ shows the values that is in the sets but not both.
+Sets does not supports indexing.
+Unordered sets of uniqe collections. set() is a function. syntax s = {1,2,3,4}

+Dictionaries is collections of keyvalue pairs. for example a name to contact information, brukernavn + passord.
+The key is often a String or an integer.
+The value can be anything. dict() is a function.
+Does not support indexing. point = dict("x" = 1, "y" = 2).
+You can use the .get method to check if a key exists.
+You can use the .items method to iterate over a dictionary and make it a tuple.
+Comprehensions: we can use this on lists, sets and dictionaries. syntax d = {"user_name": "Stian", "age": 13}.
+Both dictionaries and sets are unordered collections and cant be sorted.
+You must convert to a tuple, then convert to a list to do so.
+You can use the unpack operator * before a value/argument.